Sidekick

 Illustrative figures modelling a "manual director search" case archetype.
 Segment durations are adjustable to match real cases as data firms up.
 Times reflect the case, not any individual agent.

-Notice what we didn’t claim.
+Notice what we don’t claim.
 The re-queue after the customer replies is unchanged.
 That wait isn’t a property of this case — it’s a property of how busy the team is.
 Which brings us to the second clock.

 Why the backlog explodes

 Queue time has a nasty habit: it doesn’t rise gently as the team gets busier.
-Near full capacity it goes vertical.
+At near full capacity it goes vertical.
 This isn’t a Sidekick claim — it’s the same mathematics behind every call centre and supermarket checkout.
 Wait time scales with utilisation as ρ/(1−ρ), and that denominator runs to zero as you approach capacity.

 Sidekick · Capacity & Backlog